EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 Who Must Comply With EN ISO 20471?

-• Workers are exposed to hazards involving vehicles or moving plant
+• Workers are exposed to moving vehicles or plant

-• Tasks demand visibility from a distance and multiple angles
+• Workers must be visible from distance and multiple angles

 Typical sectors include: